smileidentity/web-client/packages/components/document-capture/README.md

 ### Compatibility

 The DocumentCapture component is designed to work on all modern browsers that support custom web components.
-However, it has a special case for multi-camera Samsung devices to mitigate blurry images at the edges.
-Please report any other issues found on other devices to our support team.
+However, it includes a special case for multi-camera Samsung devices to mitigate blurry images at the edges.
+Please report any issues found on other devices to our support team.